mozilla/skywriter/docs/releases/notes08.html.markdown

   load of the main page.
 * Plugins can include templates in a `templates` directory.
 These templates are automatically made available via a "templates" module in the plugin.
+* The command line can now be included in embedded builds. (bug 551546)